meesgoudbeek/endeavour/README.md

 This is a small React project made to showcase art pieces from the Rijksmuseum.
 The website consists of a homepage with artpieces and a detail page for each piece.
 I've split up the pages into components.
-Added a simple search so the user can filter through the shown artpieces.
+Created a simple search so the user can filter through the shown artpieces.
 Then they can click on details to show the art piece with more information.

 To do's in the future could consist of:

 - Make a custom React fetch hook to get data and import in components where used.
 - Build out UI and add animation
 - Add possibility for user to choose what art to show/ add more filtering options.
+- Better image compression and loading.
+- Add typescript interfacing

 # Getting Started with Create React App